-SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.
+SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

 Are you looking for the best San Francisco walking tours?
-With so many options are you not sure which one to choose?
+With so many options, are you not sure which one to choose?

 San Francisco has quite a few interesting guided walks, from the popular Golden Gate Bridge trips to food tours where you taste your way through a specific neighborhood or market.